Cell adhesion molecule: Cadherins

-The cadherins are homophilic Ca^{2+}-dependent glycoproteins.
+Cadherins are homophilic Ca^{2+}-dependent glycoproteins.
 The classic cadherins (E-, N- and P-) are concentrated at the intermediate cell junctions, which link to the actin filament network through specific linking proteins called catenins.

 Cadherins are notable in embryonic development.
 For example, cadherins are crucial in gastrulation for the formation of the mesoderm, endoderm, and ectoderm.
 Cadherins also contribute significantly to the development of the nervous system.
 The distinct temporal and spatial localization of cadherins implicates these molecules as major players in the process of synaptic stabilization.
 Each cadherin exhibits a unique pattern of tissue distribution that is carefully controlled by calcium.
 The diverse family of cadherins include epithelial (E-cadherins), placental (P-cadherins), neural (N-cadherins), retinal (R-cadherins), brain (B-cadherins and T-cadherins), and muscle (M-cadherins).
 Many cell types express combinations of cadherin types.

 The extracellular domain has major repeats called extracellular cadherin domains (ECDs).
 Sequences involved in Ca^{2+} binding between the ECDs are necessary for cell adhesion.
 The cytoplasmic domain has specific regions where catenin proteins bind.

 Selectins

-The selectins are a family of heterophilic CAMs that are dependent on fucosylated carbohydrates, e.g., mucins for binding.
+Selectins are a family of heterophilic CAMs that are dependent on fucosylated carbohydrates, such as mucins for binding.
 The three family members are E-selectin (endothelial), L-selectin (leukocyte), and P-selectin (platelet).
 The best-characterized ligand for the three selectins is P-selectin glycoprotein ligand-1 (PSGL-1), which is a mucin-type glycoprotein expressed on all white blood cells.
 Selectins have been implicated in several roles but they are especially important in the immune system by helping white blood cell homing and trafficking.

-Biological function of CAMs
+Function

 The variety in CAMs leads to diverse functionality of these proteins in the biological setting.
 One of the CAMS that are particularly important in the lymphocyte homing is addressin.
 Lymphocyte homing is a key process occurring in a strong immune system.
 It controls the process of circulating lymphocytes adhering to particular regions and organs of the body.
 The process is highly regulated by cell adhesion molecules, particularly, the addressin also known as MADCAM1.
 This antigen is known for its role in tissue-specific adhesion of lymphocytes to high endothelium venules.
 Through these interactions they play a crucial role in orchestrating circulating lymphocytes.

 CAM function in cancer metastasis, inflammation, and thrombosis makes it a viable therapeutic target that is currently being considered.
 For example, they block the metastatic cancer cells' ability to extravasate and home to secondary sites.
 This has been successfully demonstrated in metastatic melanoma that hones to the lungs.
 In mice, when antibodies directed against CAMs in the lung endothelium were used as treatment there was a significant reduction in the number of metastatic sites.